 What options are available after graduation?

 Graduates will be ready for professional certification in their specialization.
 Graduates may also pursue advanced degrees in their field or in broader fields, such as health administration or sciences, or second degrees in other health professions.
 Post graduate studies in magnetic resonance imaging or cardiac ultrasound are also options.

 Can international students apply to this program and work within this field in Canada?

 Students may be required to become permanent residents before they are able to practice in Canada.

 What is unique about your program?

-- This is the only collaborative diploma-degree program in Ontario that provides students at entry with two possible professional pathways – Ultrasonography and Radiography.
+- This is the only collaborative diploma-degree program in Ontario that provides students at entry with three possible professional pathways – Ultrasonography, Radiography, and Radiation Therapy.